 This post may contain affiliate links.
-Please read our disclosure policy.
+Read our disclosure policy here.

-Homemade Wheat Thin Ingredients
+DIY Wheat Thin Crackers

 Thanks to whole wheat flour and a mixture of basic pantry spices and seasonings, these homemade crackers are super simple to pull off and taste even better than the boxed version.
+Head to the pantry and see if you have everything you need to make this yummy snack happen:

 How to Make Wheat Thins